 That anticipated cup of coffee following Fajr prayer.
-That juicy hamburger at lunch followed by that savory chocolate cake to top it off.
+That juicy hamburger at lunch, followed by that savory chocolate cake to top it off.

 However, if you properly prepare your body for what promises to be a long and sweltering month for Muslims worldwide, hunger pains will be the least of what you will be dealing with.

-By easing into the fast and making small changes now, you’ll increase your chances of avoiding otherwise inevitable symptoms that come with significantly decreasing food intake including headaches, migraines and stomach aches.
+By easing into the fast and making small changes now, you’ll increase your chances of avoiding the otherwise inevitable symptoms that come with significantly decreasing food intake, including headaches, migraines, and stomach aches.

 Abu Huraira related that the Prophet (PBUH) said: